hashicorp/design-system/website/docs/getting-started/for-designers/partials/overview.md

 ## Recommended plugins

-Plugins can be used to extend Figma's functionality, and while new features are constantly being added there are several plugins that make life a bit easier and simplify repetitive tasks.
+Plugins can be used to extend Figma's native functionality and make life a little easier by simplifying repetitve tasks.

 - [Lorem Ipsum](https://www.figma.com/community/plugin/736000994034548392): generate varying lengths of placeholder "lorem ipsum" content in a text layer.
 - [Stark](https://www.figma.com/community/plugin/732603254453395948): a toolkit for measuring accessibility criteria in your designs.